ngscheurich/flag/README.md

 # 🏳 FLAG

-FLAG is a command-line wrapper for a small portion of the Shortcut API.
+FLAG is a command-line wrapper for a small portion of the Shortcut REST API.
 Its primary focus is searching for stories using Shortcutʼs [search operators].

 Search results are returned as raw JSON data.
 Combined with other tools, you might find some interesting use cases for such functionality.